arkits/udaan/README.md

-# Udaan
+# 🛫 Udaan

 ## About

-Udaan is an experimental traffic generation written in Python 3.
+Udaan is an experimental traffic generator written in Python 3.
 Udaan is meant to be an data source to [Exige](https://github.com/arkits/exige-react).

 ## Reference